 Students meeting the College’s and any program-specific eligibility requirements are selected for participation in the study away program on the basis of such items as their cumulative grade point average, the strength of the required essay(s), faculty letters of recommendation, an evaluation of the transcript, and other information provided in their application and their College records.
 The Center for International Programs may also require applicants to be interviewed.

 The final decision regarding admission to and participation in specific programs rests with the Executive Director of the Center for International Programs and host institutions.
-The Executive Director reserves the right to deny participation in study away when students' actions either on or off campus raise doubt that they are ready for study away experience or prepared to represent Kalamazoo College appropriately.
-Programs may be changed, suspended, or withdrawn at any time due to political, economic or other conditions.
+The Executive Director or assigned delegate of the CIP reserves the right to deny participation in study away when students' actions either on or off campus raise doubt that they are ready for study away experience or prepared to represent Kalamazoo College appropriately.
+Programs may be changed, suspended, or withdrawn at any time due to political, economic, global health or other conditions.

-Students will be informed of the entire comprehensive fee for the program prior to the beginning of the program.
-Payments for study away programs are made according to the regular College payment schedule.
+Students participating in the Study Away programs will be charged K tuition for 3 K-units.
+The Study Away comprehensive fee includes tuition and a program fee, which covers housing at the program site.
+Payments to K for study away tuition are made according to the regular College payment schedule.
 Bills are sent directly from the student accounts department of the Business Office at Kalamazoo College.
 For specific billing dates, contact the Kalamazoo College business office.

 All accounts, including fees, must be cleared before students can leave for their programs.
-Non-payment of the comprehensive fee installments while away will jeopardize a student’s continuing participation in the program and may result in withdrawal or dismissal.
+Non-payment of your K bill while away will jeopardize a student’s continuing participation in the program and may result in withdrawal or dismissal.

 Students who enroll at Kalamazoo College through the GLCA-TRE are eligible for off-campus programs that have been approved for transfer of academic credit and Kalamazoo College financial aid/scholarships.
-This includes the current domestic study away programs: NY Arts Program, Oak Ridge Science Semester, The Newberry Library, The Philadelphia Center and The Washington Center.
-The student is responsible for paying any difference between the cost of the off-campus program and the College tuition cost in addition to the usual GLCA-TRE participation fee.
+This includes the current domestic study away programs: NY Arts Program and The Washington Center.

 No employment is available to students while on study away.
 If work-study is part of a student’s financial aid package, students will have to find an alternative source for those funds for the quarters spent away.